 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Pennsylvania is no different.
-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Pennsylvania is no different.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Pennsylvania landlord-tenant law.
-In Pennsylvania (250.502-A):
+In Pennsylvania (68 Pa.
+Stat. § 250.502-A):

 - The retention of control of the stairways, passages, roadways and other common facilities of a tenement building or multiple dwelling premises places upon the landlord, or other possessors, the duty of reasonable care for safety in use.
 This responsibility of the landlord extends not alone to the individual tenant, but also to his family, servants and employees, business visitors, social guests, and the like.
 Those who enter in the right of the tenant, even though under his mere license, make permissible use of the premises for which the common ways and facilities are provided.

 For more information on habitability laws in Pennsylvania, click here.

 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

 - Landlord Entry.
 In Pennsylvania, there is no statute on the amount of notice a landlord must provide.
 Generally, 24 hours’ notice is recommended.

 - Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
 In Pennsylvania, landlords are not allowed to lockout tenants.